Ortley, Oregon

 Ortley is a former town in Wasco County, Oregon, in the United States.
-It was about 1 mi south of Rowena and about 7 mi southeast of Mosier; the site is now on private land and no evidence of the townsite exists today.
+It was about 1 mi south of Rowena and about 7 mi southeast of Mosier; the site is now on private land, and no evidence of the townsite exists today.
 It is still classed as a populated place by the USGS.

 History

-Ortley was originally developed by the Hood River Orchard & Land Company which filed a plat for the townsite in 1911, naming it for the 'Ortley', a variety of apple.
+Ortley was initially developed by the Hood River Orchard & Land Company, which filed a plat for the townsite in 1911, naming it for the "Ortley" apple.
 The company sold town lots and small orchard parcels, and Ortley quickly grew to a population of 300.
 The community included a post office, several shops and a hotel.
-However, the land proved unsuitable for apple production because of the prevailing high winds and scarcity of water.
-By 1922, the town was all but abandoned, and in that year the post office closed.
+However, the land proved unsuitable for apple production because of the prevailing high winds and water scarcity.
+By 1922, the town was all but abandoned, and the post office closed that year.